CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ## Features of attached complex workflow **Primere_full_workflow.json**:
 - Automatically detect if SD or SDXL checkpoint loaded, and control the whole process (e.g. resolution) by the model version
 - No need to set/switch any nodes or workflow between SD and SDXL checkpoints, not just checkpoints, but change between model concepts only 1 click like LCM, Turbo, Cascade, Playground and Lightning.
 Test workflow: **civitai-modelconcepts.json**
-- You can select preferred model, subpath and orientation under the prompt input to overwrite the system settings by prompt, same features under the .csv prompt loader node and the automatic Prompt organizer
+- You can select preferred model, subpath and orientation on the prompt input to overwrite the system settings by prompt, same features under the .csv prompt loader node and the automatic Prompt organizer
 - You can randomize the image orientation if using Comfy's batch queue mode
-- Auto save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF (otherworldly meta) too
+- Auto save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF/PNGINFO (otherworldly meta) too
-- Custom image saver (image type, resolution, and quality) with standard save as dialog on Image preview node, and with semi-automatic 1 click preview saver feature for visual selectors
+- Custom image saver (image type, resolution, and quality) open standard save as dialog on Image preview node, and semi-automatic 1 click preview saver feature for visual selectors
 - Handle A1111 style dynamic prompts and additional networks (Embedding, Lora, Lycoris, Hypernetwork) from the text content of prompts, example dynamic styles.csv included for testing
-- Not just .csv useful as prompt source, automatically organize your prompts to .toml file, and use the file content on dedicated Prompt organizer node.
+- Not just .csv useful as prompt source, automatically organize your prompts from .toml file, and use the file content on dedicated Prompt organizer node.
 Example .toml file included, customize after renamed
-- Random noise generator for latent image, with special function to generate different but consistent images with locked seed with adjustable difference between min and max values
+- Random noise generator for latent image, with special function to generate different but consistent images with locked seed using adjustable difference between min and max values
 - Resolution selector by side ratios only, editable ratio source in external file, auto detect checkpoint version for right final size
 - Image size can be convert to "standard" (x16) values, fully customizable side ratios by float numbers at the bottom of the resolution selector node, different base resolution settings for several model concepts
-- Multiply original resolution by integer as multiplier, but can be define the final resolution by target megapixels from any source image sizes.
+- Multiply original resolution by integer, but can be define the final resolution by target megapixels from any image sizes.
 Image resolution multiplier can solve low memory error problem if using Ultimate SD Upscaler
 - Remove previously included networks from the content of prompts (Embedding, Lora, Lycoris and Hypernetwork), use network remover if the selected model incompatible with them or if you want to try your prompt without included networks or want to change to different, or using SDXL checkpoint and SD Loras have to be changed to SDXL compatible version
-- Use more than one prompt or style inputs nodes for testing and developing prompts, select any by 1 click at the bottom of 'Prompt Switch' node
+- Use more than one prompt or style input nodes for testing and developing prompts, select any by 1 click at the 'Prompt Switch' node
 - Special image META/EXIF/PNGINFO reader, which handle model name and samplers from A1111 and ComfyUI .png or .jpg.
 Never was easier to recycle your older A1111 and ComfyUI images and re-using them with same or different workflow settings.
 With switches you can change or keep the original meta seed/model/size/etc... to workflow settings.
 Test workflow: **civitai-image-recycler.json**
 - Workflow and nodes support Lycoris in dedicated node, no need to copy and mix them to Loras path
 - Adjustable detailers and refiners for face, eye, hands, mouth, fashion wear, etc..., separated prompt input for detailers can be mixed to original for better result, included test workflow: **civitai-all-refiner.json**
-- Visual (select element by preview image instead of long list) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks, and saved prompts.
+- Visual (select element by preview image instead of long list) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks, and .csv prompts.
 You only have to create preview images to right name and path, see readme details under "Visual", or use 1 click preview creator
 - Midjourney art-style can be attached to the original prompt, Emotions as style in separated node

 <hr>

 ## Do it before first run, or the example workflows / nodes will be failed in your local environment:

 **Try load 'Primere_full_workflow.json' from the 'Workflow' folder, specially after git pull if the previous workflow failed because nodes changed by development.
-This node contains most of developed nodes, but 3rd party nodes and models required**
+This workflow contains most of developed nodes, but some 3rd party nodes and models required**

 1; Install missing Python libraries if not start for first try. **Activate Comfy venv** and use 'pip install -r requirements.txt' at the root folder of Primere nodes (or check error messages and install missing Python libs manually).

 2; If node-pack started, load Primere_minimal_workflow and Primere_basic_workflow from the 'Workflow' folder for first test.
-All nodes visible under the 'Primere Nodes' submenu if you need nodes for custom workflow.
+All nodes visible under the 'Primere Nodes' submenu if you need for custom workflow.
 If some other nodes missing and red in loaded workflow, download or delete unloaded 3rd party nodes.

-3; The **Primere_full_workflow.json** is the most complex workflow, using most of developed nodes.
+3; The **Primere_full_workflow.json** is the most complex workflow, using most of developed nodes at once.
 But the **Primere_minimal_workflow.json** is the simplest workflow with less required nodes.
 If the complex latest workflow not start or failed, please test out the basic or minimal instead.
 If you save own workflow with older developed nodes, try 'Fix node (recreate)' menu on right-click after git pull.

 4; Rename 'styles.example.csv' on the 'stylecsv' folder to 'syles.csv' or copy here your own A1111 .csv file if you want to use your custom 'Primere Styles' node.
 If you keep or rename the original 'styles.example.csv', you will see image previews for included example prompts.

-5; Sometime the node development changes existing nodes, so the previous workflow failed after pull, usually by invalid/deprecated/missing input values.
+5; Sometime the node development changes existing nodes, so the previous workflow failed after git pull, usually by invalid/deprecated/missing input values.
 Then use right-click + **'Fix node (recreate)' menu** and maybe need to rewire changed nodes, or load the attached example workflows again if updated.

 6; Maybe you have missing wildcard files (https://civitai.com/tag/wildcard), and sometime the wildcard decoder sending error if source file not found.
 If you have your own or downloaded custom wildcard files, just copy/symlink all to the 'wildcards' folder.

 7; Don't overwrite attached example workflows, because the git pull will write back them to the original.
-If you modify, save as... to another name and path.
+If you modify them, save as... to another name and path.

 <hr>